17 Top Marketing Channels for a B2B SaaS

 Think about how many promotional emails you receive daily.

 How many are junk, and how many do you actually read through per day?
-In fact, the average office worker receives around 121 emails daily.
+The average office worker receives around 121 emails daily.

 Now, how many emails do you open coming from brands/people you like?

-I guarantee you have at least 2-3 newsletters that you’re invested in.
+I guarantee you have at least 2-3 newsletters you’re invested in.

 This is what I mean when I say you have to have a devoted audience.